 Explore different global reporting norms and practices around the world, and discuss best practices.
 Issues addressed will include: key primary and secondary sources of information abroad, the use of translators and fixers, and vetting sources abroad.

 We will discuss the challenges of reporting on the topic selected.
-Students will present their pitches (2 minutes per pitch) and we will have brief discussions about each idea, addressing these key questions: Who could be the characters?
+Students will present their pitches (one minute per pitch), and we will have brief discussions about each idea, addressing these key questions: Why is this story important?
+Why should it be told now?
 What is compelling about this story?
 Where would we go?
-Why is this a story we should cover now?
+Who could be the characters?
 How might this story be told?